Technology and Startup centers

 Search platform for office space

-Quickly growing young companies and startups – commonly known as scaleups – face particular challenges finding suitable working space as the private-sector commercial property market offers almost no affordable spaces that are larger than 100 m2, divided into smaller units, expandable, and also available for short-term rent.
+Quickly growing young companies and startups – commonly known as scaleups – face particular challenges finding suitable working space as the private-sector commercial property market offers almost no affordable spaces that are larger than 100 m2, divided into smaller units, expandable, and also available for rent on a flexible basis.

 munich business will continue to work toward the creation of suitable offers that come closer to the target group in terms of size, rent levels and flexible conditions or complement the spaces with suitable infrastructure and services.